muhme/joomla-branches-tester/scripts/README.md

 These scripts implement the Joomla Branches Tester (JBT), delivering the complete functionality along with necessary configuration files.
 They are stored in this directory `scripts`.

 You can run all scripts multiple times.
+The order of the arguments is like a shuffle playlist — anything goes.
 For a quick overview of all mandatory and optional arguments, run each script with the `help` argument.
 For example:

 ```